PanicAtTheDisco88/API_homework5_financial_planner/README.md

 ## Background

-For homework 5/APIs, we were asked to analzye a hypothetical portfolio of crytocurrency (1.2 shares of BTC and 5.3 shares of ETH), 200 of US Aggregate Bond ETF (ticker: AGG), and 50 shares of the SPDR S&P 500 EFT.
+For homework 5/APIs, we were asked to analzye a hypothetical portfolio of crytocurrency (1.2 shares of BTC and 5.3 shares of ETH), 200 of US Aggregate Bond ETF (ticker: AGG), and 50 shares of the SPDR S&P 500 ETF.

 We were given a starter code file which dicated the structure of this program as well as variable types and names.